earlyann/Mice_Tumor_Treatment_Analysis/README.md

 ## Project Overview:

-In this analysis project, I investigated a dataset that tracked the efficacy of various drug regimens on mice with tumors.
+In this analysis, I investigated a dataset that tracked the efficacy of various drug regimens on mice with tumors.
 The goal of this project was to gain insights into the effectiveness of different treatments and to identify trends and correlations between different variables in the data.

 Methods and Technologies Used:
 The project involved a variety of data preparation, cleaning, and analysis techniques.
 These included: